-- 1) The Appellant was required to comply with SNAP work requirements by either registering with WorkForce or meeting an exemption no later than October 09, 2022. - 2) Because the Appellant failed to register with WorkForce or meet an exemption prior to the SNAP penalty imposition, the penalty cannot be removed. - 3) Because the penalty against the Appellant is a seventh offense, the Appellant is ineligible for SNAP benefits for a period of twelve (12) months.
+- 1) Pursuant to policy, the Appellant was required to comply with SNAP work requirements by either registering with WorkForce or meeting an exemption no later than March 29, 2024. - 2) Because the Appellant failed to register with WorkForce or meet an exemption for SNAP purposes by the deadline established by the Respondent, a work requirement penalty was applied to the Appellant's SNAP benefits. - 3) Because this is the Appellant's first violation of the SNAP work requirement, policy requires he be excluded from participation in SNAP for a period of three (3) months.